 The pool also shares its space with one of the hottest new restaurants in a city known for its love of the trendy: The Roof on Wilshire, the second L.A. restaurant opened by celebrity chef Eric Greenspan, who defeated renowned Chef Bobby Flay on television’s Iron Chef.
 The Roof on Wilshire, informal sister eatery to Greenspan’s fine dining establishment The Foundry on Melrose, features award-winning dishes and signature cocktails at the al fresco restaurant and bar.
 Poolside tables fill up at Sunset Menu time, while the Late Night specials are frequently enjoyed around the cozy outdoor fire pit.

 Prefer to eat in the privacy of your own room?
 No problem: room service prepared by Greenspan’s staff is on call from 7:00 a.m. until 11:00 p.m.
 The superb food is enhanced by a unique Hotel Wilshire touch: wheeled, marble-topped side tables, ideal for in-room dining.

-Text by Buzzy Gordon, who was a guest of The Hotel Wilshire for purposes of review.
+Text by Buzzy Gordon, who was a guest of The Hotel Wilshire in Los Angeles for purposes of review.
 Photos courtesy of The Hotel Wilshire.